verajosemanuel/tidyviz-base/README.md

 base is rocker/verse

-#### This is a base image for tidyiz. just some libraries and github packages plus rJava
+#### This is a base image for tidyviz. just some libraries and github packages plus rJava

 #### PLEASE CONSIDER tidyviz instead for all packages and features